Rayen023/SSL-YOLO/README.md

 ## Description

 SSL-YOLO is a project that employs a self-supervised approach to pretrain the backbone of YOLOv8 models for few-shot object detection.
 The framework uses contrastive representation learning to learn meaningful feature representations from unlabeled data before fine-tuning on a small labeled dataset.

-Tested on the NEU-DET dataset, improves in mAP@50 (from 0.726 to 0.755) by pretraining the backbone with domain-specific unlabeled images.
+- On NEU-DET dataset, mAP@50 improved by 4.0% (from 0.726 to 0.755) by pretraining the backbone with domain-specific unlabeled images.
+- Applied in a Few-Shot Object Detection (FSOD) context using the FS-ND dataset, it achieves a significant improvement in mAP@50 from a baseline of 0.127 to 0.571 (a 349% increase).

 The two-phase training process consists of: